• Cake

 Notes

-*Cornstarch helps thicken the consistency of the cream cheese buttercream without adding any flavor.
-I highly recommend it if you’re using this frosting to pipe intricate details.
+*Both buttermilk powder and cornstarch help thicken the consistency of the cream cheese buttercream without adding extra sweetness.
+The buttermilk powder enhances the tang of the cream cheese and the cornstarch adds no flavor.
+You can alternatively add 1 Tbsp meringue powder in place of buttermilk powder/cornstarch.
+I highly recommend one of these stabilization methods if you’re using this frosting to pipe intricate details.

 Yield: This buttercream makes enough to: